 About Good Samaritan Hospital Good Samaritan Hospital

 is a 474 bed acute care hospital in the heart of Silicon Valley, with two locations, the main campus in San Jose, California and the Mission Oaks campus in Los Gatos, California.
 Recognized nationally for quality and safety, it has an 'A' from The Leapfrog Group and has been voted a "Family Favorite" hospital for more than ten years.
 It is one of only ten hospitals nationwide to be awarded the Outstanding Achievement Award from the American College of Surgeons Commission on Cancer four consecutive times.
 Good Samaritan is a leader in neurosciences, high-risk obstetrics, advanced cardiology and innovative surgery techniques, and is a Joint Commission-certified Comprehensive Stroke Center and an accredited Chest Pain Center.
-The Vascular/EEG Support teams are dedicated, healthcare providers with excellent services for patients at Good Samaritan Hospital.
+The Neonatal ICU Nursing team are dedicated, healthcare providers for the patients at Good Samaritan Hospital.
 Interested in joining this team?
 Apply online now.
-Schedule/Shift: 0.001, PRN - Per Diem, Variable Shift (As Needed)
+Schedule/Shift: PRN - Per Diem, As Needed

-- Analytical skills necessary in order to handle non-routine, moderately complex administrative details.
+- Analytical skills necessary in order to handle non-routine, complex administrative details.

-- Ability to work independently, exercise judgment, follow instructions and maintain a high level of professional conduct.
+- Work independently, exercise judgment, follow instructions and maintain a high level of professional conduct.

 A little about us:

 HCA is the nation’s leading private provider of healthcare services.
 Comprised of locally managed facilities which include 230,000 employees at over 160 hospitals, over 120 surgery centers and 100 urgent care facilities in 20 states and the United Kingdom